vivekcode01/StreamIt/docs/guide/player.md

 ## React

 Using React to define your UI declaratively is far more enjoyable than taking an imperative approach.
 Since the UI serves as a visual representation of the state, creating controls in React is a pleasant experience.

 However, there are some considerations to keep in mind.

 Extracting state from the facade and storing it in memory solely to inform React of changes can be resource-intensive.
 That's why we've dedicated significant effort to ensuring that state updates are as lightweight as possible.

+Our hooks allow you to efficiently consume player state by creating small, memoized subsets of the specific state needed for each component, ensuring optimal performance.

 ### Tailwind